Eyes and Dyslexia

 Tel: 01280 702 002

-Crossbow Education produce a pack of 6 inexpensive "Eye Level Reading Rulers", which are blue, yellow or pink tinted strips.
+Crossbow Education produce a pack of 10 inexpensive "Eye Level Reading Rulers", in the full range of colours recommended by leading vision scientists.
 Particularly helpful for focusing and tracking as well as combatting white glare.

 Visual Stress Assessment Pack.The pack is written and designed for ease of use by non-specialists, and includes everything necessary to carry out a thorough assessment.